 Get A Grip

-To deal with slippery insoles or sweaty fee, you could try your hand at creating this super simple DIY insole from a piece of absorbent, sweat wicking fabric.
+To stop your feet from slipping in your heels, you could try your hand at creating this super simple DIY insole from a piece of absorbent, sweat-wicking fabric.
 This provides some grip for your foot.

 Cushion, cushion, cushion